rancher/dashboard/docusaurus/docs/extensions/api/table-columns.md

 *(Rancher version v2.7.2)*

-This method adds a table column to a `SortableTable`/`ResourceList` element-based table on the UI.
+This method adds a table column to a `ResourceTable` element-based table on the UI.

 Method: